mootools/mootools-core/Docs/Types/String.md

 	var myString = '{subject} is {property_1} and {property_2}.';
 	var myObject = {subject: 'Jack Bauer', property_1: 'our lord', property_2: 'saviour'};
-	myString.substitute(myObject); //returns Jack Bauer is our lord and saviour
+	myString.substitute(myObject); // returns Jack Bauer is our lord and saviour